Family of rancher killed in Oregon standoff sues U.S., police

 Dozens of people took over the remote refuge in southeastern Oregon from Jan.
 2 to Feb.
 11, 2016.
 They were allowed to come and go for several weeks as authorities tried to avoid bloodshed seen in past standoffs at Waco, Texas, and Ruby Ridge, Idaho.

 But authorities moved in Jan.
-26 when key standoff leaders left the refuge for a community meeting in neighboring Grant County, pulling over two vehicles and arresting the occupiers inside.
+26, pulling over two vehicles and arresting the occupiers inside when key standoff leaders left the refuge for a community meeting in neighboring Grant County.

 Finicum, 54, was driving one vehicle.
 Video taken by a passenger showed the occupants panicking after authorities stopped the truck.